-Problem Cause Correction Reciprocator measured travel position does not match the value shown on the reciprocator control panel or configuration screen Reciprocator not homed.
+Problem Cause Correction Reciprocator travel position does not match the value shown on the reciprocator control panel or configuration screen.
+Reciprocator not homed.
 Touch the Home button and wait for the homing sequence to finish, then check the position accuracy.
 The displayed position will not be correct until the reciprocator is homed.
 Incorrect reciprocator encoder value entered.
 The accuracy of the displayed position versus the actual position of the reciprocator is determined by the configured encoder resolution.
 Check the encoder resolution value.
-Belt drive sprocket slipping.
-Make sure the drive belt sprocket is securely connected to the gear reducer output shaft.
-Reciprocator does not move in response to move command Refer to condition "No move command." ent from reciprocator in response to move Mechanical failure, drive belt not engaging drive sprocket, or drive sprocket slipping.
+Drive sprocket slipping.
+Make sure the drive sprocket is securely connected to the gear reducer output shaft.
+Reciprocator does not move in response to move command.
+Refer to condition "No moveme command." ent from reciprocator in response to move Mechanical failure, drive belt or chain not engaging drive sprocket, or drive sprocket slipping.
 The position value changes but the reciprocator does not move.
 This can occur because the encoder is connected directly to the gear reducer output shaft.
-Check the drive belt and sprocket.
-Incorrect reciprocator speed controller parameters.
-Speed controller parameters must be set to specified values in order to respond correctly to signals from reciprocator controller.
-Refer to the In/Out Positioner/Reciprocator Control Panel drawings in Section 7 of this manual.
-No reciprocator response when Auto mode selected Refer to condition "No reciproc ator response when Auto mode selected."
-Auto cycle delay in progress A 5 second delay occurs when Auto mode is selected.
+Check the drive belt or chain and sprocket.
+Incorrect reciprocator VFD parameters.
+VFD parameters must be set to specified values in order to respond correctly to signals from reciprocator controller.
+Contact Nordson technical support.
+No reciprocator response when Auto mode selected.
+Refer to condition "No reciprocator response when Auto mode selections are conditions and the selection are conditions are conditionally a Auto cycle delay in progress A 5 second delay occurs when Auto mode is selected.
 During the delay a warning beeper should sound.
 An end-of-travel limit switch is engaged.
 Check the iControl Alarm log.
 Identify the fault and review the fault troubleshooting information.
 Invalid reciprocator stroke settings.
-Speed controller parameters must be set to accept commands from the reciprocator controller.
-Refer to the in/out positioner/reciprocator control panel drawings in Section 7 of this manual.
-Reciprocator "jumps" back to a stop after Reciprocator Hysteresis value too small.
-Open the Reciprocator Configuration screen and increase the Hysteresis value. moving to a new position The hysteresis value is the allowable over- or under-shoot distance from the target position.
-If the reciprocator is within this distance of the desired position when it stops, the iControl system will not move it again to the target position.
-If the value is not large enough, the reciprocator will over- or under-shoot its destination and then "jump" back to it (called hunting).
+VFD parameters must be set to accept commands from the reciprocator controller.
+Contact Nordson technical support.
+Unwanted movement as Reciprocator "hunts" Reciprocator Hysteresis value too small.
+Open the Reciprocator Configuration screen and increase the Hysteresis value. for the target position.
+The hysteresis value is the allowable over- or under-shoot distance from the target position.
+If the reciprocator is within this distance of the desired position when it stops, the iControl system will not attempt to move again to the target position.
+If the value is not large enough, the reciprocator will "hunt" for its destination.
 A typical setting is 0.5 - 0.7 inches depending on the reciprocator speed setting.